119 Niche Side Hustles to Help You Create New Income Streams

 #21: Kindle Publishing

 Kindle Publishing has taken away the gatekeepers for traditional book publishing.
 That means you can publish your fiction and non-fiction books to a large market, promote them, and possibly even earn a really good side income off of your book sales, as well.
-It’s not hard to find a long list of Kindle success stories out there.
-If you love writing and have some killer ideas, now’s a good time as ever to jump on this train.
+It's not hard to find a long list of Kindle success stories out there.
+If you have writing skills and have some killer ideas, now's a good time as ever to jump on this train.